ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 So what’s actually wrong with Growth?
 There’s no need to state some of the obvious - I’m leaving out pollution, climate change and overuse of raw materials and land - that would just be a sad list of things we’ve made too much of and things we’re running out of.
 However, all of the below problems are less obvious systematic issues linked to our relentless pursuit of growth.

-### Growth - GDP - isn’t actually correct.
+### Growth - whether measured by market cap, or GDP - isn’t actually correct.

-GDP is too selective.
+GDP and market cap measurements are too selective.
 It takes all the short term positives, and forgets about the very relevant long term negatives.
 Serge Latouche, a professor of economics, [shows that](https://www.academia.edu/37030423/_Farewell_to_Growth_Polity_2010_By_Serge_Latouche_Ebook_PDF_Degrowth) if you take growth in GDP, and subtract damages caused to the environment from that, you get zero or negative growth.
 For instance, in Indonesia, it found that the rate of growth between 1971 and 1984 would be reduced from 7.1 to 4% annually, and that was by taking only three variables into consideration: deforestation, reduction in oil and gas reserves, and soil erosion.
 To make an accounting analogy: It’s as if a company is recording all its profits, but not recording most of its debts.

 Secondly, remember the idea that drove capitalism - that we buy things which make us happy, healthy and safe, and this drives production, hence GDP?
 Well, this isn’t actually entirely correct.
 We can now create GDP without even touching people’s happiness, by creating loans and investments for goods and services which never reach the end consumer, but instead are just Business to Business (B2B), fill a landfill, or feed some other black hole of goods and services that doesn’t improve society.